CharanPera/CharanPera/README.md

 - 👋 Hi, I’m @CharanPera
-- 👀 I’m interested in C, python and Machine Learning
+- 👀 I’m interested in Mobile application developement.
-- 🌱 I’m currently learning Machine Learning and neural networks
+- 🌱 I’m currently working as iOS developer.
-- 💞️ I’m looking to collaborate on Intel
-- 📫 How to reach me , charan1999p@gmail.com this is my personal mail'id and you reach me out at any time
+- 📫 How to reach me , charankumar.pera@gmail.com this is my personal mail'id and you reach me out at any time

 <!---
 CharanPera/CharanPera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.